Presidency of Ronald Reagan: 1986 mid-term elections

 In the 1986 mid-term elections, Democrats retained a majority of the House and won control of the Senate for the first time since the 1980 elections.
-Reagan campaigned hard for congressional Republicans, and an October 1986 New York Times/CBS News Poll had found that Reagan had a 67 percent approval rating.
+Reagan campaigned hard for congressional Republicans, and an October 1986 New York Times/CBS News Poll had found that Reagan had a 67% approval rating.
 However, Senate Republicans faced a difficult map that year, as they had to defend 22 of the 34 seats up for election.
 Republican losses in the Senate were concentrated in the South and in the farm states.
 The Republican loss of the Senate precluded the possibility of further major conservative legislation during the Reagan administration.

-1988 presidential election
+1988 elections and transition period

-Reagan remained publicly neutral in the 1988 Republican presidential primaries, but privately supported Vice President Bush over Senator Bob Dole.
+Reagan remained publicly neutral in the 1988 Republican presidential primaries, but privately supported Vice President George H. W. Bush over Senator Bob Dole.
 The 1988 Republican National Convention, which nominated Bush for president, also acted as a celebration of Reagan's presidency.
 Democrats nominated Michael Dukakis, the liberal Governor of Massachusetts.
 Following the 1988 Democratic National Convention, Dukakis led the polls by seventeen points, but Bush, aided by the INF Treaty and the strong economy, closed the gap as the election neared.
 Democrats tried to link Bush to the Iran–Contra Scandal, but Bush claimed that he had not been involved.
 The GOP effectively cast Dukakis as "soft" on crime and foreign policy issues, seizing on Dukakis's pardon of Willie Horton and his dispassionate response to a question regarding the death penalty.

 In the 1988 presidential election, Bush soundly defeated Dukakis, taking 53.4 percent of the popular vote and 426 electoral votes.
 The election saw the lowest turnout of eligible voters in any presidential election since 1948.
-In the concurrent congressional elections, Democrats retained control of the House and the Senate.
-In large part due to his handling of relations with the Soviet Union, Reagan left office with an approval rating of sixty-eight percent.
+In the concurrent congressional elections, Democrats retained control of the House of Representatives and the Senate.
+In large part due to his handling of relations with the Soviet Union, Reagan left office with an approval rating of sixty-eight percent, matching the approval ratings of Franklin Roosevelt and later Bill Clinton as the highest rating for a departing president in the modern era.